Summer at the UC Center for Field Studies

 These experiential summer semester courses are open to the Cincinnati community on a non-credit basis.

-May 11 to 31, T,TH 10 AM to 1:30 PM, SAT 9 AM to 4 PM
+Classes take place during the four weeks of Maymester: May 8 – May 26, 2018, T,TH 10 AM to 1:30 PM and SAT 9 AM to 4 PM

 For the non-biology major, this course provides an introduction to the diversity of the families of flowering plants, with an emphasis on plants growing wild in the Ohio/Indiana area.
 Students will learn the plant anatomy and terminology involved in the acquisition of plant identification skills and will learn about the ecology of plants encountered on field trips.
 On Tuesday and Thursday the class will meet in 411 Rieveschl on the UC main campus; on Saturday the class will meet at the UC Center for Field Studies in Miami Whitewater Forest or at a different location.
 Other locations such as Shawnee Lookout, Fernald Preserve, and the Oxbow Area will also be visited.
 Dr. Denis Conover is the instructor.

 Field Research in Midwest Archaeology (ANTH 4039 - $400 non-credit)

 May 30 to June 29, 2018, Monday, Wednesday,and Friday, 8 am to 2 pm.